-Pentagon Contractor Report Suggesting Cornavirus Came From Wuhan Lab Is ‘Provably False,’ Claims ‘Daily Beast’
+Pentagon Contractor Report Suggesting Coronavirus Came From Wuhan Lab Is Provably False, Claims ‘Daily Beast’

 Trump has been vocal in pointing the finger at China for the outbreak, claiming he had seen evidence that the virus first came from the Wuhan lab and offering more general criticism of the country’s failure to properly respond to the initial outbreak.
 China has been accused of silencing doctors who spoke out about the initial spread and pressuring the World Health Organization to hold back information about it.

-The true origin of the novel coronavirus remains a subject of much study.
-While the prevailing theory has been that it first spread to humans an an exotic animal market in the city, some believe it began elsewhere.
+The true origin of the novel coronavirus remains a subject of many studies.
+While the prevailing theory has been that it first spread to humans in an exotic animal market in the city, some believe it began elsewhere.
 As The Inquisitr reported, a new study found evidence that the outbreak began somewhere else and was first brought to Wuhan by an infected person.